Paul Revere & the Raiders: Early years

-In his early 20s, Revere owned several restaurants in Caldwell, Idaho, and first met singer Mark Lindsay (b.
-1942) while picking up buns from the bakery where Lindsay worked.
-The circumstance of their meeting was later referred to in the tongue-in-cheek song "Legend of Paul Revere", recorded by the group.
-Lindsay joined Revere's band in 1958.
 Originally called the Downbeats, they changed their name to Paul Revere & the Raiders in 1960 on the eve of their first record release for Gardena Records.
 The band garnered their first hit in the Pacific Northwest in 1961, with the instrumental "Like, Long Hair".
 The record had enough national appeal that it peaked at no. 38 on the Billboard Hot 100 on April 17, 1961.
+The first official lineup of The Raiders was Revere on keys, Lindsay on vocals, brothers Robert and Richard White on guitar, William Hibbard on bass and Jerry Labrum on drums.
 When Revere was drafted for military service, he became a conscientious objector and worked as a cook at a mental institution for a year and a half of deferred service.
 During the same time period, Lindsay pumped gas in Wilsonville, Oregon.
 On the strength of their Top 40 single, Lindsay toured the U.S. in the summer of 1961 with a band that featured Leon Russell taking Revere's place on piano.

 By summer 1962, Revere and Lindsay were working together again in Oregon with a version of the Raiders that featured Mike "Smitty" Smith (1942–2001), a drummer who would spend two extended periods with the band.
+Also in this new incarnation was sixteen year old guitarist Steve West, and bassist Ross Allemang, who left in January 1963 and from that point until the following September, Dick Walker was on bass.

 Around this time, KISN DJ Roger Hart, who was producing teen dances, was looking for a band to hire.
 Hart had a casual conversation with a bank teller who told him about a band called "Paul Revere-something".
 Hart obtained Revere's phone number and they met for lunch.
 Hart hired the band for one of his teen dances.
 Soon afterward, Hart became the group's personal manager.
 It was Hart who suggested they record "Louie Louie", for which Hart paid them about $50, producing the song and placing it on his Sandē label, ultimately attracting the attention of Columbia Records.
 According to Lindsay, the Raiders were a "bunch of white-bread kids doing their best to sound black.
 We got signed to Columbia on the strength of sounding like this."
 Both the Kingsmen and the Raiders recorded "Louie Louie" in the same studio Northwestern Motion Pictures and Sound Recordings, Inc. (NWI) in Portland, Oregon, in April 1963.
 Sources concur that the Kingsmen session was first but vary on the date of the Raiders recording.

-Soon after, the Raiders added guitarist Drake Levin (replacing Charlie Coe, who had replaced “Louie Louie” soloist Steve West) and bassist Mike "Doc" Holiday (replacing Dick Walker and replaced in early 1965 by Phil Volk).
+Steve West left the band soon after "Louie Louie" was released, and was replaced by Pierre Ouellette (who would later become famous as a novelist) for a month, before he was replaced by Charlie Coe (born November 19, 1944).
+Coe would remain in the group for the remainder of the summer.
+In September 1963, Coe and Walker both left, and were replaced by Drake "The Kid" Levin and Mike "Doc" Holladay, respectively.